bspitzer-bu/Group_Project/README.md

 9. A specific list of tasks that you expect to accomplish.
 10. ER model (diagram) including key and participation constraints.
 11. Description of tables: What tables are used.
-For each table ï Which fields are keys. ï Which fields are foreign keys and to which other tables do they refer. ï Which fields are indexed.
+For each table ‚Ä¢ Which fields are keys.
+‚Ä¢ Which fields are foreign keys and to which other tables do they refer.
+‚Ä¢ Which fields are indexed.
 What type of index.
 12. Three sample SQL queries for common functions of the database.
 13. Description of data processing, scheduled or performed by the user interface program, but which is external to the database (e.g. BLAST searches, statistical